 Writing and distributing your app press release is a step you don’t want to skip.
-You started your app marketing efforts early, you’ve built a mailing list, you’ve engaged your users and got useful feedback.
+You started your app marketing efforts early, you’ve built a mailing list (and checked it), you’ve engaged your users and got useful feedback.
 Your app is awesome and almost ready to be launched.
 Now you need to let journalists, bloggers and key influencers you identified in your app domain know about it.
 Even the big guys in the industry don’t assume that bloggers will automatically know about your app, so why should you?

 But how do you write an effective press release?
 You have to respect the standard rules and syntax so that it’s easy for reporters and bloggers to scan your story for its key elements.
 You also want to make sure that by scanning it, they will get a good sense of what’s unique and newsworthy about your app (it is, right?).